njcami/video-streaming/README.md

 - The video files are stored in the same directory as the application.
 - When a video file and the metadata are uploaded (one API call to reduce orphan files/metadata), the video file is stored in the local file system and the metadata is stored in the MySQL database.
 - A user can be registered, logged in and out from the OpenAPI documentation (No other user interface is required, but can be used).
-- A video file can be published, updated, played, and deleted from the OpenAPI documentation.
+- A video file can be published, metadata updated and deleted from the OpenAPI documentation.
+The video file cannot be played from the OpenAPI documentation, however, it can be outputted as a string from the command line when the below curl command is used.
 - Video searches can also be done from the OpenAPI documentation.
 - Maximum video file size is set to 1024MB.
 - Videos are not deleted from the local file system when metadata is soft-deleted from the database (made active=false).